sailorjs/sailor-validator/README.md

 ```

 In this example, if `user` param is empty compound a badRequest response that follow `sailor-errorify` schema for errors.

+For validate in the request you need to enable [sailor-modulde-validator](https://github.com/sailorjs/sailor-module-validator).

 ## License